TDisra/AI-Shell-Intelligent-Reverse-Shell-with-Encrypted-Communication/README.md

 ### Features
-- Takes user input in the form of natural language and converts it into commands on the client side Fully encrypted communication using [insert encryption method]
+- Takes user input in the form of natural language and converts it into commands on the client side Fully encrypted communication using AES
 - Socket support for robust and reliable connections between the client and server
 ### Usage
 - Input commands in the form of natural language (e.g. "Open file explorer")